Analysis | Stacey Abrams would be a smart choice for Biden’s running mate. But would it be smart for Abrams?

 “The popular Georgia Democrat, who at age 45 is 31 years younger than Biden, would bring diversity and excitement to the ticket — showing voters, in the words of a close source, that Biden ‘isn’t just another old white guy,’ ” the outlet reported.

 Choosing Abrams would be a smart move for Biden.
-It’s not so clear-cut for Abrams, who would have been America’s first black female governor.
+It’s not so clear-cut for Abrams, who would have been the United States’ first black female governor.

-In the past, he has opposed using busing to fight school desegregation.
-He supported a landmark criminal justice bill that disproportionately impacted people of color.
+In the past, Biden has opposed using busing to fight school desegregation.
+He supported a landmark criminal-justice bill that disproportionately affected people of color.

 For Biden, it would be a win.

 And Abrams would, surely, benefit in some ways by joining the ticket.
-It would shine the national spotlight on her even more, and help her bring attention to her signature issue, voting rights.
+It would shine the national spotlight on her even more and help Abrams bring attention to her signature issue, voting rights.
 She and Biden would make a formidable ticket.
 If Biden won, he might consider serving only one term because of his age, which would situate Abrams well for her own White House run.